-At least 75% of the France Small Sub-Fund's assets is at all times invested in listed French Companies and at least 10% of its assets is at all times invested in French very small enterprises ("VSE"), small and medium enterprises ("SME") or mid-caps.
+At least 75% of the France Small & Mid Sub-Fund's assets is at all times invested in shares of listed French Companies with a market capitalisation of less than EUR 10 billion (ten billion) at the time of purchase, and at least 10% of its assets is at all times invested in French very small enterprises ("VSEs"), small and medium enterprises ("SMEs") or intermediate-sized enterprises ("ISEs").

-The France Small Sub-Fund may also purchase transferable securities granting access to the share capital of such companies, such as convertible bonds and equity warrants, up to a limit of 5% of its net assets.
-The France Sub-Fund Small can also invest up to 10% of its net assets in preference shares and investment certificates issued by such companies.
+The France Small & Mid Sub-Fund may also purchase transferable securities granting access to the share capital of such companies, such as convertible bonds and equity warrants, up to a limit of 5% of its net assets.
+The France Small & Mid Sub-Fund can also invest up to 10% of its net assets in preference shares and investment certificates issued by such companies.

-Lastly, the France Small Sub-Fund may invest up to 10% of its assets in European listed companies whose registered headquarters are not in France.
+Lastly, the France Small & Mid Sub-Fund may invest up to 25% of its assets in European listed companies whose registered headquarters are not in France.